-Stress is everywhere and something that affects many of us in the workplace.
-According to the Health & Safety Executive's health and safety statistics for Great Britain in 2022, 1.8 million working people are suffering from a work-related illness, and of these, 914,000 are suffering work-related stress, depression or anxiety.
+Stress affects many of us, in the workplace and more generally.
+According to the Health & Safety Executive's health and safety statistics for Great Britain in 2024, 1.7 million working people have a work-related illness, including 800,000 suffering from work-related stress, depression or anxiety.

 Ways to cope

-Even when things seem uncertain and out of control, there are still strategies that can help us to cope better, prevent stress becoming a problem, and help others.
+Even when things seem uncertain and out of control, there are ways to cope with this better, prevent stress becoming a problem, and help others.

-Mental Health Foundation research from February 2021 discovered that there were common ways for people to cope with the stress of the pandemic.
-These can apply equally to managing ‘everyday’ stress:
+Mental Health Foundation research discovered some common ways that people cope with stress:

 - visiting green spaces (there is evidence that getting into nature benefits mental health)